quickbrownfox/twitter-convowall/README.md

-# Twitter Convowall - Project tweets on the big screen for parties talks, conferences, and offices
+# Twitter Convowall - Project tweets on the big screen at parties, talks, conferences, and offices

 Convowall is an easy-to-customize, themeable, jQuery-based Twitter conversation wall that can be used to project tweets on a big screen.
 This is based on the Twitter walls we run at the [Shorty Awards](http://shortyawards.com), an awards competition and event that the New York Times has called "The Oscars for Twitter".